vbookshelf/myOfflineAi-PrivacyFirst/README.md

 # cd to the desktop
 % cd Desktop

-# (Note that the path to the downloaded file is specified)
+# (Note that the path to the downloaded file is specified)<br>
+# Make sure that you use the actual file name and not the model name from the repo.
-% echo 'FROM ./google_medgemma-4b-it-GGUF' > Modelfile
+% echo 'FROM ./google_medgemma-4b-it-bf16.gguf' > Modelfile

 # 2- Insert the model into Ollama

 # (You can specify any name.
-I've used: google_medgemma-4b-it-GGUF-bf16)
+I've used: my-google_medgemma-4b-it-GGUF-bf16)<br>
+# The file name you specify must be lower case only.
-ollama create google_medgemma-4b-it-GGUF-bf16 -f Modelfile
+ollama create my-google_medgemma-4b-it-gguf-bf16 -f Modelfile

 ```